 Students picked up before 2:00 p.m. will be considered early dismissal, which will count against students attendance.
 Classroom staff will expect you to provide them with a “School Check -In” paper pass before they release a child from their classroom.
 Only persons who are listed on the child’s pick up list (in writing by the child’s parent/guardian) and scanned into School Check In, may remove a child from the Head Start premises or from a school bus.
 Changes to your child’s pick-up list can only be made in person, not by telephone or a note in the child’s backpack.; NO EXCEPTIONS.

-If your child will be picked up by a daycare facility, please write the name of the childcare center on a student information or change of status form, located in the front office.
+if your child will be picked up by a daycare facility, please write the of childcare center on student iformation or change of status form, located in the front office.

 P.M.
 Dismissal via School Bus

 The school day ends at 2:30 p.m.
-We load school buses at approximately 2:25 p.m.
+We load school buses at aproximately 2:25 p.m.
 Someone on the student’s pick up list must be present at the bus stop to receive your child.

-If your child is taken to Crockett three times or more, he/she will be assigned to parent pick-up for up to two weeks or removed from the bus indefinitely.
-Travel arrangements, for your child, MUST be made on or before 1:00 p.m.
+If your child is taken to crokett three or more, he/she will be assigned to parent pick-up to two weeks or removed from the bus indefinitely.
+Travel arrangements, for your child, MUST be made on or before 1:15 p.m.

-Any student not picked up at Head Start or either Crockett by 3:00 p.m. will be released to the custody of the Paris Police Department until they are able to locate parents/guardians.
+Any student not pickeee up at Crockett by 3:00 p.m. or as soon as the bus reaches the campus, will be released to the custody of the PISD Police Department until they are able to locate parents/guardians.

 Early Dismissal Days

 Children need to be in attendance everyday that they are not ill.
-If your child is unable to attend school please contact the Head Start office and let the staff know that your child will be out.
-Please send a written note explaining the reason for your child’s absence for our records.
-The Director will determine if the reason will be excused or unexcused.
-When students have three or more unexcused absences, within a four week period, you will be sent a truancy letter and an attendance meeting will be scheduled.
-When a student reaches four or more tardies, within a four week period, an attendance meeting will be scheduled.
-When a student reaches 9 unexcused absences or tardies (per semester), he/she will be dismissed from the program.
+If you child is unable to attend school please contact the Head Start Office and let The staff know that your child will be out.
+Please send a written note explaning the reason for your child’s absence for our records.
+The Director will determine if the reson will be excused or unexcused.
+When students have three or more unexcused absences, within a four or week period, you will be scheduled.
+When a student reaches 9 unexcused absemce or tardies ( per semester), he/she will be dismissed from the program

-Parent/guardian must come to the Head Start office to withdraw their child from the program.
-Children, enrolled in the program, are enrolled in the Texas Public Schools system.
-Your child cannot enroll in another school program until they are taken out of the Lamar County Head Start system.
+Parent/guardian must come to the Head Start office to withdraw their child form the program.
+Children, enrolled in the program, are enrolled in the Texas Public School system.
+Your child cannot enroll in another school program until they are taken our of Lamar County Head Start system.